-The Solar Power Data for Integration Studies consist of one year (2006) of 5-minute solar power and hourly day-ahead forecasts for approximately 6,000 simulated PV plants.
-Solar plant locations were determined based on the capacity expansion plan for high-penetration renewables in the Western Wind and Solar Integration Study Phase 2 and the Eastern Renewable Generation Integration Study.
-The 5-minute dataset was generated by NREL using the Sub-Hour Irradiance Algorithm.
-The day-ahead solar forecast data for locations in the western United States were generated by 3TIER based on numerical weather predication simulations for the Western Wind and Solar Integration Study Phase 1 (3TIER 2010).
-The day-ahead solar forecast data in eastern U.S. locations were generated by NREL using the Weather Research and Forecasting (WRF) model.
+The Solar Power Data for Integration Studies consist of 1 year (2006) of 5-minute solar power and hourly day-ahead forecasts for approximately 6,000 simulated PV plants.
+Solar power plant locations were determined based on the capacity expansion plan for high-penetration renewables in Phase 2 of the Western Wind and Solar Integration Study and the Eastern Renewable Generation Integration Study.

 The data are for specific years and should not be assumed to be representative of typical radiation levels for a site.
 These data should not generally be used for site-specific project development work.

 The naming convention of the state-wise solar power data (.csv files) from the Solar Integration Studies is as follows.

 Data Type_Latitude_Longitude_Weather Year_PV Type_CapacityMW_Time Interval _Min.csv

 - Weather Year: The PV data is based on the particular year's known weather condition.

 Note: The practical difference between UPV and DPV is in the configurations (UPV has single axis tracking while DPV is fixed tilt equaling to latitude) and the smoothing (both are run through a low-pass filter, the DPV will have more of the high frequency variability smoothed out).

 - Time Interval: PV generation data reading interval in minutes.